 Land-based radars operating in the frequency range 3 100-3 700 MHz are employed usually for test operations on and off test ranges.
 Many of these radars are mobile in the sense that they are often mounted on wheeled vehicles to relocate the radar to provide search and tracking functions for airborne vehicles along extended flight paths.
 Others are installed in fixed locations at test ranges where they also provide both search and tracking functions.

 Land-based System L-B, in Table 1, is tethered at up to 4 600 m altitude to provide extended range surveillance of up to 275 km.
 Land-based system L-A depicted in Table 1 operates mainly during daylight hours in good flying weather with occasional night operations while the tethered balloon borne radars operate continuously.
-Land-based systems L-C, L-D, L-E all-weather, full time and multi mission radars on mobile vehicle or stationary platform locations for air and surface search.
+Land-based systems L-C, L-D, L-E, L-F, L-G are all-weather, full time and multi mission radars on mobile vehicle or stationary platform locations for air and surface search.

 2.1.2 Transmitter

 Transmitters are tunable and are subject to operating anywhere within the frequency range 3 100-3 700 MHz.
+Specifically, System L-F transmits in the 3 100-3 500 MHz range with a peak power of 500 kW and System L-G transmits in the 3 100-3 500 MHz range with a peak power of 100 kW.
 Unmodulated pulse, single-channel angle modulated and multichannel angle-modulated modulations are employed.
+Additionally, systems L-B, L-F, and L-G do not use pulse compression.

 2.1.3 Receiver